Why No Chrome Master Password For Saved Passwords?

 But What About A Master Password In Firefox?

 Firefox does include a Master Password option whereas Chrome doesn’t.
 See my guide for how to set it up.

 Setting a master password in Firefox encrypts all saved passwords to triple DES standard which is extremely secure.

 And because the Master Password doesn’t use your Windows logon password to encrypt the database, Firefox does not suffer from the ‘forgotten password’ problem of Chrome

 I.e. even if you had to reset your Windows password or move your Firefox database to another computer you could still view your saved passwords – as long as you knew the Master Password.

 Why Doesn’t Google Chrome Have A Master Password?

 Google’s response in the Chrome support forum is baffling: ‘Our decision not to implement the Master Password feature is based on our belief that it creates a false sense of security instead of actually providing a strong security benefit’.

-In our humble opinion that is misguided – there is no valid security reason why Chrome should not add a master password option to increase security for those that want it.
+In my humble opinion that is misguided – there is no valid security reason why Chrome should not add a master password option to increase security for those that want it.

-We also don’t like the fact that if you forget your Windows logon password you lose all your Chrome passwords.
-In theory the same goes for Firefox’s Master Password but at least users know they have purposely set that up whereas most Chrome users won’t have a clue that their Windows password is absolutely crucial to how their passwords are stored in Chrome…
+I also don’t like the fact that if you forget your Windows password you lose all your Chrome passwords.
+In theory the same applies to Firefox’s Master Password but at least users know they purposely set that up whereas many Chrome users won’t have a clue that their Windows password is crucial to how passwords are stored in Chrome…